 A lot of people have the best of intentions but don’t always realize that stuffing their advice down your throat isn’t helping.
 Not to mention, there is a good chance that some of those methods may be outdated.
 As for parenting books, these can leave you feeling overwhelmed and incapable of functioning as a mother.

 So, where should you get your advice from?
 Well, whenever possible speak to actual professionals.
 If you want to learn about breastfeeding or health, for instance, talk to a pediatric nurse.
+You can also visit Digestion hub on Friso for details on your baby’s digestive health.
 They will give you some of the best tips.
+Also, the best pediatricians in Dallas, are available 24/7 for emergencies.

 As far as the actual parenting methods go, talk to parents who have only recently had a child.
 So, if a friend or family member has had a kid in the last couple of years, they should be a good source of information.
 This is because they still remember what the process was truly like.